kilimanjjjaro/dolarg-api/README.md

 URL: https://dolarg-api.hola6290.workers.dev

 - Scraping with scrape-it: extracts quotes from LA NACIÓN.
-It does it automatically with GitHub Actions from Monday to Friday after the dollar closes in Argentina.
+It does it automatically with GitHub Actions from Monday to Friday at 11:30 AM and 15:30 PM Argentina time.
 The new quotes are added to the Latest object and the others are accumulated within Historical.

 - Continuous Deployment with Wrangler: once the scraper pushes the new quotes to the repository, another action is automatically triggered to deploy to Cloudflare Workers Edge Functions.